bdickason/bdickason.com/posts/use-your-damn-product.md

 Gary Chou [teaches a course at SVA](https://postindustrialdesign.school/year-5/#for-a-post-industrial-world) and [has built an entire business](https://orbital.nyc/1k/) on the premise that everyone should be able to make $1,000 on the internet.
 He helps people go through this exact process because it’s incredibly hard.

-<blockquote class="pull-quote"><p>"The hard thing is there's a real possibility that you will never get there, or that no one will care, or that it will never work." -<a href="https://postindustrialdesign.school/year-5/#for-a-post-industrial-world">Gary Chou, Orbital NYC</a></p></blockquote>
+> "The hard thing is there's a real possibility that you will never get there, or that no one will care, or that it will never work." -[Gary Chou, Orbital NYC](https://postindustrialdesign.school/year-5/#for-a-post-industrial-world)

 That is the reality your users face every day.
 Embrace it, and you will uncover a ton of useful insights about how people use your product.